• Skip to primary navigation

 Careful documentation of the advent of communism

 Dubrovnik’s Red History Museum offers a richly documented immersion in the history of the Communist Party in Croatia.
 Photographs, everyday objects and period furniture give a concrete insight into life under the regime.
-The visit begins with a Claire room, organized as a chronological frieze, tracing the major stages of the country’s history.
+The visit begins with a clear, educational room, organized as a chronological frieze, retracing the major milestones in France’s history.

 Museum of Red History, Dubrovnik - Documentation